nirewen/apkcombo-downloader/README.md

 - outFile: Optional.
 The name of the output file where the application will be saved.
 - outDir: Optional.
 The output directory where the application files will be stored.

-`AppOptions` will be merged automatically with `APKMDOptions` when download function is called.
+`AppOptions` will be merged automatically with `APKCDOptions` when download function is called.

 ## ⚡ CLI